This is the multi-page printable view of this section. Click here to print.

 reconcileBackendPoolHosts,getBackendPoolIDsForService, and the multiple-SLB bookkeeping). - Calling the Azure SDK (

-LoadBalancerBackendAddressPoolsClient) to update the specific backend address withAdminState. - Caching the last-known state to avoid redundant calls and to surface metrics.
+LoadBalancerBackendAddressPoolsClient) to update backend address pools (pool-scopedGet/CreateOrUpdate) and setAdminStateon the matching backend address entries. - Caching the last-known state to avoid redundant calls and to surface metrics.

 - Translating a Kubernetes node into all relevant backend pool IDs (leveraging existing helpers such as